obakeng-develops/writestack/README.md

 ## Overview
 Writestack is a mini-version of Substack for observability-learning purposes.

-The idea with this is to teach the 3 signals of observability (metrics, traces and logs) from the ground up.
+The idea with this is to teach the 3 signals of observability (metrics, traces and logs) from the ground up and eventually look into Observability 2.0

 The relevant blog series for this is on my [Substack](http://obakeng.substack.com).